 The counseling process is a partnership between you and a CAPS clinician (“clinician”) to work on areas of dissatisfaction in your life or assist you with life goals.
 For counseling to be most effective, it is important that you take an active role in the process.
 This involves keeping scheduled appointments, listening to the clinician, being honest with the clinician, discussing the counseling process with the clinician, and completing outside assignments agreed upon with the clinician.
 Counseling can have both benefits and risks.
 While counseling can be of benefit to most people, the counseling process is not always helpful.
 The counseling process also can evoke strong feelings and sometimes produce unanticipated changes in one’s behavior.
 It is important that you discuss with a clinician any questions or discomfort you have regarding the counseling process or any behavioral changes you may be experiencing.
 Your clinician may be able to help you understand the experience and/or use different methods or techniques that may be more satisfying.

 CAPS recognizes that confidentiality is essential to effective counseling.
 We believe that for counseling to work best, you must feel safe about sharing personal information about yourself with your clinician.
 When you share information about yourself with your clinician, he or she will respect the importance of that information.
 Your records from CAPS are not part of your student record.
 Counseling records are destroyed 7 years after your last contact with us in a way that protects your privacy.
 Under most circumstances, all information about you obtained in the counseling process (including your identity as a client) is confidential and will be released to other parties only with your expressed written consent.
 However, it is because of the strength of our belief in the importance of you feeling safe about sharing information about yourself with your clinician that we want to inform you about the circumstances in which we may share information about you without your consent.

-- To qualified personal for certain kinds of program audits or evaluations.
+- To qualified personnel for certain kinds of program audits or evaluations

 - In criminal proceedings.